 - Take another look at your HR policies and procedures.
 The policies and procedures may need tweaking to reduce confusion and potential inequities with workforces split between those who must go to a jobsite and those who can work from home.

-If your company is struggling with HR issues, Corporate Compliance Risk Advisor can help you create HR policies that are appropriate for your company’s size and then serve as a resource to your staff as the policies are implemented.
+If your company is struggling with the new “normal”, Corporate Compliance Risk Advisor can help you.
+We can create or update HR policies that adapt to the new normal and then serve as a resource after the policies are implemented.

 Join the HR Compliance Jungle today.
 Click here!